The Economic and Environmental Impacts of Solar Energy

 Collecting fossil fuels for electricity is responsible for damage to certain local ecosystems.
 Many plants and animals suffer, as habitats are destroyed and flora is removed to create space for energy operations such as drilling infrastructure.

 Alternatively, clean energy sources like solar can help ecosystems flourish once again.
 The installation of solar plants requires much less space and can be installed on top of buildings.
-Further, people and wildlife don’t experience air or water pollution from solar panels.
+People and wildlife don’t experience air or water pollution from solar panels.

 Overall, solar energy can help your community restore ecosystems, reduce pollution and reduce green house gas emissions, all of which is vital to protecting humans, wildlife, and entire ecosystems.
 This in turn makes air more breathable and decreases the amount of water necessary to generate power.